evhub/coconut/DOCS.md

 While Coconut syntax is based off of Python 3, the compiler will run on Python 2 or 3, and will attempt to produce universal code that will run like it does in Python 3 in Python 2.
 The officially supported versions are `2.6`, `2.7`, `3.3`, `3.4`, and `3.5`.
 If universal code is not desired, `2` (meaning `2.6` - `2.7`) or `3` (meaning `3.3` - `3.5`)  should be specified as the target.

 The given target will only affect the compiled code and whether or not Python-3-specific syntax is allowed.
 Coconut will always use Python 3 standards and syntax accross all targets whenever possible.
-This includes overwriting Python 2 built-ins to use the Python 3 versions where possible.
+While this includes all syntactical constructs, it does not include changing any imports, variable names, or library interfaces.
+Universal compatibility with those must still be done manually.
+It does, however, include overwriting Python 2 built-ins to use the Python 3 versions where possible.
 If access to the Python 2 versions is desired, the old builtin can be retrieved by prefixing it with `py2_`.

 ### Compiled Files